Online Learning

 As with the blacksmith, over the course of the 19th century much of the tinsmith’s work turned to the repair of items such as stove pipes and other household goods.

-FUN FACT: At one time the Tinsmith Shop at Black Creek Pioneer Village was a hardware store.
+FUN FACT: At one time the Tinsmith Shop at The Village at Black Creek was a hardware store.
 Many tinsmiths went into the hardware business as the need for handmade tin items declined.

 MATCH THE TOOL TO THE TRADE